gisaia/ARLAS-Exploration-stack/README.md

 - [arlas-server](https://github.com/gisaia/ARLAS-server) version >= 14.7.0-beta.1

 # Start.sh script
-This script run execute the docker-compose accordind to parameters.
+This script executes the docker-compose according to parameters.
 If no parameters are provided, all the services are started locally.

 ````
-Usage: ./start.sh  [--arlas-persistence-url] [--arlas-server-url] [--es-cluster] [--es-node] [--dump-data]
+Usage: ./start.sh  [--arlas-persistence-url] [--arlas-server-url] [--es-cluster] [--es-node] [--help]
- -apu |--arlas-persistence-url url of a arlas-persistence service to used
+ -apu |--arlas-persistence-url url of a arlas-persistence service to use
- -asu|--arlas-server-url       url of a arlas-server service to used (if setted, --es-cluster --es-node and --dump-data will be ignored)
+ -asu|--arlas-server-url       url of a arlas-server service to use (if set, --es-cluster and --es-node  will be ignored)
- -esc|--es-cluster             es-cluster to use (if setted  --dump-data will be ignored and --es-node is mandatory )
+ -esc|--es-cluster             es-cluster to use (if set --es-node is mandatory )
- -esn|--es-node                es-node to use (if setted  --dump-data will be ignored and --es-cluster is mandatory )
+ -esn|--es-node                es-node to use (if set --es-cluster is mandatory )
  -essl|--es-enable-ssl         Whether to use SSL to connect to ES Cluster (true or false)
  -esnif|--es-enable-sniffing   Whether to active sniffing in ES Cluster (true or false)
  -escdr|--es-credentials       Credential to use to connect to ES Cluster